TenteEEEE/quiche_pantie_patch/readme.md

 2019/06/05 Support inverse Fourier transform from the intensity of the Fourier transformed panties. phase_retrieval.py handles [ER or HIO algorithm](https://en.wikipedia.org/wiki/Phase_retrieval).
 If you know cupy, it can run on GPUs.
 2019/06/07: Support [Anna light version](https://wakonoatorie.booth.pm/items/1405336).
 2019/06/12: I published [the auto install batch file](https://gist.github.com/TenteEEEE/1ef33308bd841e3c5f1c8a1a8ab95d67).
+2019/06/18: Support bra conversion for Quiche and Linz body.

+# Installation
+Please check it out [the automatic install batch](https://gist.github.com/TenteEEEE/1ef33308bd841e3c5f1c8a1a8ab95d67).
+You just run the batch file with administrator permission.

 # Pre-requirements
 If you have any paint or retouch software, you can override easily.